Find recipes by cut:

 Not only is pork amazing as a main dish, but is often used to flavor other dishes as well, through bacon or pancetta.
 And offers a great solution for low-carb diets with pork panko, made of ground fried pork skin, working as a substitute in most cases for traditional bread crumbs.

-Pulled Pork Recipes
+Pulled Pork Recipe For Dinner

 What to serve with pork